informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 ## Install Docker

 You will need [Docker](https://www.docker.com/) installed and configured on your machine.
-We provide a [docker image](../../assets/docker-compose.yaml) to install Grafana and all its dependencies through Hermes.
+We provide a [Compose file](../../assets/docker-compose.yaml) to install Grafana and all its dependencies through Docker.

 To install and configure Docker, please follow the [Docker official documentation](https://docs.docker.com/get-docker/).